What is a VPN, and How Does It Work?

 Often called The Onion Router, Tor is a network that encrypts your internet traffic through a sequence of volunteer-run nodes known as servers.
 It shuffles your data into the encrypted fragments and sends them via different nodes.
 It becomes almost impossible to trace your online activity to you.

-Tor is known for its particular interest in privacy and anonymity.
+The browser is known for its particular interest in privacy and anonymity.
 However, It has some downsides, like low speed due to the layer of encryption and routing.

 3. Smart DNS